SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Systems with Updated Planet Parameters

 \subsection{HD 95128 (47 UMa)}

 HD 95128 (Chalawan; 47 UMa; HIP 53721; HR 4277; GJ 407; TIC 21535479) is a G1-V Fe-0.5 star \citep{Keenan+1989ApJS} at a distance of $d = 13.89 \pm 0.02 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-This star hosts a well-known planetary system with three long-period planets.
-The first planet, 47~UMa~b was published by \citet{Butler+1996ApJ} based on data from the Hamilton Spectrograph at Lick Observatory.
-It was later suggested that the system was home to a second \citep{Fischer+2002ApJ, Naef+2004AA, Wittenmyer+2007ApJ, Wittenmyer+2009ApJS} and third \citep{Gregory+2010MNRAS, Rosenthal+2021ApJS} planet based on further RV measurements (from ELODIE and HRS/HET) and more sophisticated analysis methods.
-Using 68 RVs from HIRES, we detected 47~UMa~b at $P_{\rm b} = 1080 \pm 3 \,{\rm d}$ with a minimum mass of $M_{\rm p,b} \sin i \approx 890 \, {\rm M_\oplus}$, consistent with previous measurements.
-While we did not detect 47~UMa~c or 47~UMa~d, we note that there is a peak in the residual periodogram at 2402.5 days that is consistent with the known period of planet c.
-However, this signal did not meet the threshold to be considered a significant detection.
-Our data here were not sufficient to detect 47~UMa~d, which has an orbital period of about 14000 days ($\approx$38.3 years).
+This star hosts a well-studied planetary system with three long-period planets.
+The first planet, 47~UMa~b was published by \citet{Butler+1996ApJ} based on data from the Hamilton spectrograph at Lick Observatory.
+It was later suggested that the system hosted a second \citep{Fischer+2002ApJ, 2004AA...414..351N, 2007ApJ...654..625W, 2009ApJS..182...97W} and, later, third \citep{2010MNRAS.403..731G, 2021ApJS..255....8R} planet based on additional RV measurements and more sophisticated analysis techniques.
+Using 585 RVs from the HIRES, ELODIE, HRS, Hamilton, Levy, and Tull instruments, we detected 47~UMa~b and 47~UMa~c at periods of $P_{\rm b} = 1076.1 \pm 1.2 \,{\rm d}$ and $P_{\rm b} = 2265 \pm 15 \,{\rm d}$, which are consistent with previous measurements.
+We did not directly detect 47~UMa~d, which has an orbital period of $\sim$14,000 days (about 38 years).
+Planet d was detected by \citet{2010MNRAS.403..731G}, who developed a hybrid MCMC model that could constrain the long orbital period of the planet despite sampling data from only a fraction of the orbital period (Table \ref{tab:undetected_planet_claims}).
+In this work, we detected a long-period signal at about 17,650 d, which is likely associated with 41~UMa~d.
+However, because our regular MCMC analysis was unable to converge on a single, we did not classify this as a detection of planet d.
+Lastly, we also detected a FA signal at 358.3 d, which was close to the sidereal year and had corresponding peaks in the $H$-index and window function GLS periodograms.